Lethal injection

-First developed in the United States, it has become a legal means of execution in Mainland China, Thailand (since 2003), Guatemala, Taiwan, the Maldives, Nigeria, and Vietnam, though Guatemala abolished the death penalty in civil cases in 2017 and has not conducted an execution since 2000 and the Maldives has never carried out an execution since its independence.
+First developed in the United States, the method has become a legal means of execution in Mainland China, Thailand (since 2003), Guatemala, Taiwan, the Maldives, Nigeria, and Vietnam, though Guatemala abolished the death penalty for civilian cases in 2017 and has not conducted an execution since 2000, and the Maldives has never carried out an execution since its independence.
 Although Taiwan permits lethal injection as an execution method, no executions have been carried out in this manner; the same is true for Nigeria.
 Lethal injection was also used in the Philippines until the country re-abolished the death penalty in 2006.

 Although primarily introduced as a more "humane" method of execution, lethal injection has been subject to criticism, being described by some as cruel and unusual.
-Opponents in particular critique the operation of lethal injections by untrained corrections officers (as anyone even remotely medically trained is prohibited by the Hippocratic oath), and the lack of guarantee that the victim will be unconscious in every individual case.
+Opponents in particular critique the operation of lethal injections by untrained corrections officers and the lack of guarantee that the victim will be unconscious in every individual case.
 There have been instances in which condemned individuals have been injected with paralytics, and then a cardiac arrest-inducing agent, while still conscious; this has been compared to torture.
 Proponents often say that there is no reasonable or less cruel alternative.

 History

-Lethal injection gained popularity in the late 20th century as a form of execution intended to supplant other methods, notably electrocution, gas inhalation, hanging and firing squad, that were considered to be less humane.
-It is now the most common form of legal execution in the United States.
+Lethal injection gained popularity in the late 20th century as a form of execution intended to supplant electrocution, gas inhalation, hanging and firing squad, which were considered to be less humane.
+It has become the most common form of legal execution in the United States.

 Lethal injection was proposed on January 17, 1888, by Julius Mount Bleyer, a New York doctor who praised it as being cheaper than hanging.
-Bleyer's idea was never used, due to a series of botched executions and the eventual rise of public disapproval in electrocutions.
+Bleyer's idea would not be revived until the mid-1970s, when Texas and Oklahoma adopted the modern version of the method; a series of botched executions led to an eventual rise of public disapproval of electrocutions in the 1980s.
 Lethal injections were first used by Nazi Germany to execute prisoners during World War II.
-Nazi Germany developed the Action T4 euthanasia program led by Karl Brandt as one method to dispose of Lebensunwertes Leben ("life unworthy of life").
-During the war, lethal injections were also administered to children detained at the Sisak concentration camp by the camp's commander, the physician Antun Najžer.
-The British Royal Commission on Capital Punishment (1949–53) also considered lethal injection, but eventually ruled it out after pressure from the British Medical Association (BMA).
+Nazi Germany developed the Action T4 euthanasia program led by Karl Brandt as one method to terminate Lebensunwertes Leben ("life unworthy of life").
+During the war, lethal injections were also administered to children detained at the Sisak concentration camp, by the camp's commander, the physician Antun Najžer.
+The Royal Commission on Capital Punishment 1949–1953 considered lethal injection, but eventually ruled it out after pressure from the British Medical Association (BMA).